Deraj21/dnd5e-enemy-automator/README.md

   - Message Toast can be swiped away on touch screen
   - hide scroll-bar (or at least style to make thinner and nicer looking)
   - put dropdown next to button for multiple actions at a time
+  - optimize performance
     - load only *some* monsterListItems at begining, and load more when scroll to the bottom
+  - FIX: target ac bar changes it's number randomly or sets it to the end?

 ## Post-MVP
 - figure out how to handle multi-attacks or special actions
-- clear Encounter button
-  - in MonsterList, Encounter, or both?
 - filters & sorts in MonsterList
 - link to google photos for each monster?
 - ADD A BACKEND: